 - Once the cookies have cooled, add a little bit of the jelly onto each of the bottom cookies then place the top cookies (the cookies with the centres cut out) on top of the jellied ones and sandwich together.
 Once all of the cookies are sandwiched together dust them with the icing sugar, gently pick up and place on your serving platter.

-Thank you for stopping by today, enjoy the cookies — maybe serve them at your New Year’s party?!
+Thank you for stopping by today, enjoy the cookies — maybe serve them at your Christmas and New Year’s party?!